| Main | Stag beetle conservation |

 Stag beetle nest by a street.

-Sevearl stag beetles were seen emerging and fighting in Crouch Street, Colchester, by Theo Tamblyn during the evening of 12 June 2009, 4 males and 3 females.
-Several days later about 10 emergence holes were still visible in the area indicated by the arrow.
+Stag beetles were seen emerging and fighting in Crouch Street, Colchester, by Theo Tamblyn during the evening of 12 June 2009, 4 males and 3 females.
+Several days later, about 10 emergence holes were still visible in the area indicated by the blue ellipse.

 When did you last plant a tree in your garden, or anywhere else?